Resistance Band Glute Bridge exercise demonstration image

 Safety Notes

-• Avoid this exercise if you have acute knee or lower back pain.
+• Avoid if you have acute lower back or knee pain

 Spotting